finbourne/lusid-sdk-java-preview/sdk/docs/SystemConfigurationApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SystemConfigurationApi apiInstance = new SystemConfigurationApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Transaction configuration types.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Transaction configuration types.
 Defaults              to return the latest version of the holdings if not specified. try {
       TransactionSetConfigurationData result = apiInstance.listConfigurationTransactionTypes(asAt);
       System.out.println(result);